Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Experiments

-A natural thought is if we stack more attention blocks in the context layer, how does this affect our results?
-To figure out if this would have an impact, we stacked four attention blocks and conducted experiments as Table~\ref{tab:h36m-ablation}, which proved to have a negative impact instead.
-Our initial idea is to use attention blocks to obtain self-expressive sequences, but, to do so, only one attention block is sufficient, and adding more blocks may lead to redundant parameters with insufficient constraints, which could make the network fail to converge in the desired direction and lead to the problem of performance degradation.
+\textbf{More attention blocks:} To figure out whether more attention blocks contribute positively, we replace our Context Layer with a four-layer transformer.
+The results are reported in Table~\ref{tab:h36m-ablation}, which show that introducing more attention blocks has a negative impact instead.
+Our initial idea is to use attention blocks to achieve sequence modeling with self-expressiveness.
+However, as the experiments proved, only one attention block is already sufficient, while adding more blocks may lead to redundant parameters with insufficient constraints, which could make the network fail to converge in the desired direction and lead to the problem of performance degradation.